berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

    pointing to the public IP.
 Wait to make sure it resolves correctly, otherwise HTTPS requisition might not work.

 #.
-Repeat the process to get the production hub up and running.
-Tada!
+Everything should work now!
+Try logging in to production, and make sure
+   everything works out ok.